-As of December 31, 2006 and 2005, our long-term debt totaled approximately \$8.6 billion and \$9.0 billion, respectively.
-As of December 31, 2006 and 2005, the weighted average interest rate on the credit facility debt was approximately 7.9% and 7.8% and the weighted average interest rate on the high-yield notes was approximately 8.5% and 8.3%, respectively, resulting in a blended weighted average interest rate of 8.2% and 8.0%, respectively.
-The interest rate on approximately 49% and 51% of the total principal amount of our debt was effectively fixed, including the effects of our interest rate hedge agreements as of December 31, 2006 and 2005, respectively.
+As of December 31, 2006 and 2005, our long-term debt totaled approximately \$11.1 billion and \$10.6 billion, respectively.
+As of December 31, 2006 and 2005, the weighted average interest rate on the credit facility debt was approximately 7.9% and 7.8% and the weighted average interest rate on the high-yield notes was approximately 9.3% and 9.0%, respectively, resulting in a blended weighted average interest rate of 8.6% and 9.0%, respectively.
+The interest rate on approximately 61% and 58% of the total principal amount of our debt was effectively fixed, including the effects of our interest rate hedge agreements as of December 31, 2006 and 2005, respectively.

 We do not hold or issue derivative instruments for trading purposes.
 We do, however, have certain interest rate derivative instruments that have been designated as cash flow hedging instruments.
 Such instruments effectively convert variable interest payments on certain debt instruments into fixed payments.
 For qualifying hedges, SFAS No. 133 allows derivative gains and losses to offset related results on hedged items in the consolidated statement of operations.
-We have formally documented, designated and assessed the effectiveness of transactions that receive hedge accounting.
-For the years ended December 31, 2006, 2005, and 2004, other income, net includes gains of \$2 million, \$3 million, and \$4 million, respectively, which represent cash flow hedge ineffectiveness on interest rate hedge agreements arising from differences between the critical terms of the agreements and the related hedged obligations.
+We have formally documented, designated and assessed the effectiveness of transactions that masculons that masculons that masculons that meast hedge accounting.
+For the years ended December 31, 2006, 2005, and 2004, other income, net income, net includes gains of \$2 million, 38 million, and \$4 million, respectively, which represent cash flow hedge ineffectiveness on interest rate hedge agreements arising from differences between the critical terms of the agreements and the related hedged obligations.
 Changes in the fair value of interest rate agreements designated as hedging instruments of the variability of cash flows associated with floating-rate debt obligations that meet the effectiveness criteria of SFAS No. 133 are reported in accumulated other comprehensive loss.
-For the years ended December 31, 2006, 2005, and 2004, a loss of \$1 million and gains of \$16 million and \$42 million, respectively, related to derivative instruments designated as cash flow hedges, were recorded in accumulated other comprehensive loss.
+For the years ended December 31, 2006, 2005, and 2004, a loss of \$1 million and \$42 million, respectively, related to derivative instruments designated as cash flow hedges, were recorded in accumulated other comprehensive loss.
 The amounts are subsequently reclassified into interest expense as a yield adjustment in the same period in which the related interest on the floating-rate debt obligations affects earnings (losses).